-- Did anyone have milk with your breakfast? - Milk is 87% water, but also has fat, proteins, and enzymes in it that make it more nutritionally diverse than water (Sunup tv) - o A protein in milk called casein is used to make white school glue (OAC) - One quart of milk weighs 2.15 pounds.
+- Did anyone have milk with your breakfast? - Milk comes from a cow's udder.
+It is produced after the cow gives birth to her first calf (OAC) - We get meat from beef cows and milk products from dairy cows.
+Although females from all cattle breeds produce milk and meat, some cattle are better at giving milk, and some are better at providing meat.
+(OAC) - o Milk is 87% water, 3.4% fat, 3.4% protein, and 4.8% lactose, which makes it more nutritionally diverse than water (Sunup tv) - o A protein in milk called casein is used to make white school glue (OAC) - One quart of milk weighs 2.15 pounds.
 (OAC) - The cow that produces the most milk is the Holstein.
 (OAC)